Axway/mft-convert/content/en/docs/TransferCFT/app_integration_intro/Using_APIs/api_delivered_samples/api_delivered_os400.md

 ---
 title: "Delivered templates for IBM i (iSeries)"
 linkTitle: "Delivered templates for IBM i (iSeries)"
 weight: 350
----This topic describes the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates and CL programs  for the IBM i (iseries) platform.
+--- This topic describes the {{< TransferCFT/axwayvariablesCompanyName  >}} {{< TransferCFT/axwayvariablesComponentShortName  >}} API templates and CL programs  for the IBM i (iseries) platform.
 You may decide to use the delivered samples as a basis for integrating APIs, or as a model to create your own.

 The Transfer CFT IBM i templates are located in the production library (CFTPROD by default), in the CFTSRC folder.